 NOW WITH MORE!
-This post was updated December 8, 2016 to reflect new info.
+This post was updated for 2016 to reflect new info.
 Enjoy!

 It’s enough to strike fear into even the most experienced of marketers and bloggers.
 It can seem like torture by tedium.
 It’s often the stuff of nightmares.
 What is this unholy monster?